AS9100:2016 Requirements

 AS9100 Leadership Clause

 As they work to support employees, they must also maintain customer focus to enhance satisfaction and address risks related to meeting customer requirements.
-An addition to the standard 9001 guidance, AS9100 requires that companies track and record data relating to goals for conformity and on-time delivery.
+In addition to the standard 9001 guidance, AS9100 requires that companies track and record data relating to goals for conformity and on-time delivery.
 If the numbers show that goals are not being met, the leadership team is responsible for implementing changes.

 5.2 – Leadership is also responsible for establishing and communicating the quality policy that serves to align the company’s core values with the overall vision.
 The policy will help provide the framework for the intended goals and will set the intention of working toward continual improvement, requirement satisfaction, and safety.